The Tall Man (TV series): Cast

 Andy Clyde was cast in five episodes as Pa McBeam; Judy Nugent plays McBean's daughter, June.
-Different actress were cast as the other daughter, May.
+Different actresses were cast as the other daughter, May.
 Olive Sturgess played the part of May in "McBean Rides Again" (Nº 13), "The Reluctant Bridegroom" (Nº 23), and "Millionaire McBean" (Nº 31).
 Andy Clyde also appeared at the time in the role of the neighboring farmer George MacMichael on ABC's The Real McCoys, starring Walter Brennan.

 Other guest stars

 In addition to the aforementioned, other actors appearing on The Tall Man in individual episodes include: